ZhangBX1/bmc_biology_pap1/README.md

 # pap1_bmc
-The codes to make figures of single-cell RNA-seq and time-series metabolomics data of Arabidopsis pap1-D
+The codes are to make figures of paper: single-cell RNA-seq and time-series metabolomics data of Arabidopsis pap1-D